What Is Schema?

 Types of schemas

 To try and figure out what type of schema someone might have, it can be helpful to consider the types of schemas that exist.
-There are four categories of schemas: social, event, self, and cultural.
+There are four categories of types of schemas: social, event, self, and cultural.
 The different schemas provide a broad and diverse understanding of the world.
 Let's explore each type in more detail.

 Social schemas